zupta/slate/source/includes/_track.md

 Parameter | Type | Description
 --------- | ---- | -----------
-key (required) | character | this is the API Key waybill (required) | character | this is/are comma separated waybill numbers for which the status is required cp_id (required) | integer | courier_partner_id as specified on page 1 of this documentation account_code (optional) | string | account code in case you have multiple accounts for same courier partner
+key (required) | character | this is the API Key waybill (required) | character | this is waybill number [AWB Number or LR Number] that you want to register in Clickpost cp_id (required) | integer | courier_partner_id as specified on page 1 of this documentation account_code (required) | string | account code added in Clickpost dashboard while creating courier partner account

 ####Optional: